Which quartic double solids are rational?: Rational quartic double solids

-Since $K_{{X}^\prime}$ is not nef, the cone $\overline{\mathrm{NE}}({X}^\prime)$ has an extremal ray that has negative intersection with $K_{{X}^\prime}$.
-Let $\eta\colon{X}^\prime\to Y$ be a contraction of this extremal ray (see \cite[Corollary~2.9]{Shokurov2}).
-Since $X$ is not $\mathbb{Q}$-factorial, $Y$ is not a point.
 If $\eta$ is a conic bundle, then \eqref{equation:anticanclass} implies that the pull-back of a plane in $\P^3$ via $\tau\circ f$ is a section of $\eta$, so that $X$ is rational.
 Similarly, if $\eta$ is a del Pezzo fibration, then \eqref{equation:anticanclass} implies that the canonical class of its general fiber is divisible by two in the Picard group, so that the general fiber of $\eta$ is a quadric surface by the adjunction formula, and $X$ is rational in this case as well.

 Hence, to complete the proof, we may assume that $\eta$ is birational.
-Then it follows from \eqref{equation:anticanclass} and \cite[Theorem~5]{Cutkosky} that $\eta$ is a blow up of a smooth point in $Y$.
+Note that $f$ cannot be a small contraction because $X^\prime$ is Gorenstein, see~\cite[Theorem~6.2]{Mori}.
+If $f$ contracts some surface $E$ to a curve, then a fiber of $f$ over a general point of $E$ is a curve $L$ with~\mbox{$K_{X^\prime}\cdot L=-1$}; this is impossible by~\eqref{equation:anticanclass}.
+Thus $f$ contracts some divisor $E$ to a point.
+It follows from~\cite[Theorem~5]{Cutkosky} that $f$ is a blow up of a smooth point in $Y$.
+Indeed, if $f$ is like in one of cases~(2), (3), or~(4) in the notation of \cite[Theorem~5]{Cutkosky}, then it is easy to produce a curve $L$ contained in $E$ with odd intersection $K_{X^\prime}\cdot L$; the latter is forbidden by~\eqref{equation:anticanclass}.
+Hence $f$ is described by case~(1) of~\cite[Theorem~5]{Cutkosky}, which means that $P=f(E)$ is a smooth point on $Y$, and $f$ is the blow up of~$P$.
 Let us denote this point by $P$.

 The divisor $-K_{Y}$ is nef by \eqref{equation:anticanclass}.
 Moreover, we have

 which implies that $-K_{Y}$ is big.
 By \cite[Theorem~2.1]{Shokurov2}, the linear system $|-nK_Y|$ is base point free for some $n>0$, and it gives a birational morphism $\phi\colon Y\to Z$ such that $Z$ is a Fano threefold with canonical Gorenstein singularities.
 Moreover, \cite[Theorem~2.1]{Shokurov2} also implies that $-K_{Z}$ is divisible by $2$ in $\mathrm{Pic}(Z)$.
 Since